Helping you free your child of an eating disorder

 Tips for effective collaboration… or not

-Along the spectrum, there are different degrees of consultation and collaboration that may or may not work for you.
+Along this spectrum, there are different degrees of consultation and collaboration that may or may not work for you.
 Your child’s age has very little to do with it.
 Some young people can competently choose between 5 snacks.
-Some parents report their child eats well if they’ve been collaborated in meal planning.
-Other youngsters only make progress with a strict ‘Magic Plate’.
+Some parents report their child eats well when involved in meal planning.
+Other only make progress with a strict ‘Magic Plate’.

 Note that with ARFID treatment, young people must be involved, choosing the level of difficulty they’re willing to challenge themselves with.
-No Magic Plate for them.
-It helps that they are not terrified of weight gain.
+No Magic Plate here.
+It helps that they’re not terrified of weight gain.

-If you think that everything is a manipulation by ‘ED’ you might miss something important.
-For instance, some youngsters – especially autistic youngsters, and especially while anxiety runs high – genuinely suffer when they hear other people chewing and swallowing.[i]
+If you assume that everything your child wants is manipulation by ‘ED’, you might miss something important.
+For instance, some youngsters – especially autistic youngsters, and especially while anxiety runs high – genuinely suffer when they hear others chewing and swallowing.[ii]
 Maybe your child really can eat more easily when you sit together in the living room, away from the family table, with music playing.

 Your guide throughout is, ‘what works best’.
 Consider our children’s common desire to take over the kitchen.
 My daughter’s hypervigilance was through the roof when she watched us cooking.
 If we hadn’t insisted she leave, we’d never have managed to produce nutritious meals.
-Conversely, I am thinking of a girl who ate a lot better when she helped chop vegetables.
-When her parents used oil she sometimes voiced her concern but quickly accepted that it was OK.
-Among autistic youngsters, there are some who can only eat when they’ve been involved in planning, cooking or serving.
+Conversely, I recall a girl who ate a lot better when she helped chop vegetables.
+When her parents used oil she sometimes voiced concern but quickly accepted that it was OK.
+Among autistic youngsters, some can only eat when they’ve been involved in planning, cooking or serving.

-If your child is very caught up in the eating disorder – they don’t believe they have a problem, they tremble when faced with an ‘extra’ blueberry – it’s likely that any attempts to collaborate will fail.
-Everyone gets exhausted and hopeless, and the illness becomes entrenched.
+If your child is deeply caught up in the eating disorder – they don’t believe they have a problem, they tremble when faced with an ‘extra’ blueberry – it’s likely that any attempts at collaboration will fail.
+Everyone gets exhausted and hopeless, the illness becomes entrenched, and a specialised unit may need to step in – further delaying collaboration.

-We are talking about collaboration here – joint problem-solving towards the aim of recovery.
+We’re talking about collaboration here: joint problem-solving towards the aim of recovery.
 You remain a wise and caring parent.
-If your child cannot tolerate your prompts, if they become extra distressed, if they fight you, if they end up with less food than is required, then join the majority of parents, who have turned the illness around with ‘Magic Plate’.
-If that’s not working for you either, request more help from your clinicians
+If your child cannot tolerate your prompts, if they become extra distressed, if they fight you, if they end up with less food than required, then join the majority of parents, who have turned the illness around with ‘Magic Plate’.
+If that’s not working for you either, request more help from your clinicians.

 Planning meals with your child?

-Some parents – a minority – report that things go badly when they are making the decisions (as in Magic Plate) and that it’s more effective to plan meals with their child.
-They find that after an agreement is made, their child eats with minimal difficulty.
+Some parents – a minority – report that things work better when they plan meals with their child, rather than making all the decisions (as in Magic Plate).
+They find that once an agreement is made, their child eats with minimal difficulty.

 Further down I’ll talk about meal plans from clinicians.
-For now, if you are planning meals with your child, you might find these cautionary words helpful:
+For now, if you are planning meals with your child, you might find these cautionary points helpful:

 • If your child’s choices are insufficient, the tools in this book should help you persist in prompting for more (‘Your plan to have toast for breakfast sounds good.
 What else? ….
 Yes, you will need more… OK, well, I propose two scrambled eggs… Now see the butter you spread on your toast, that’s a good start, and at the same time you need more for a normal amount… How about you start spreading, and I guide you?’)

-• If you keep having to compromise with too few calories, too little variety, and if you can’t make a Magic Plate approach work either, then you need more help from your clinicians.
+• If you keep having to compromise with too few calories or too little variety, and if you can’t make a Magic Plate approach work either, you need more help from your clinicians.

 • Micro-managing food is an eating disorder behaviour, so try and move away from details – make the plan a broad-brush one.